An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Setup

 \end{itemize} The verification of Level-2 criteria \textbf{\texttt{C4}} and \textbf{\texttt{C5}} was conducted through manual analysis by the first author.
 Our structured process for Level-2 manual checks unfolds as follows: \begin{enumerate} \item \textit{Top-level check:} Each project's README was reviewed.
 As identified by Prana et al.~\cite{prana2019categorizing}, READMEs include sections on the project's purpose, installation instructions, and usage examples, providing clear information about the project's intent.

-\item \textit{Intermediate check:} If information regarding \texttt{C4} and \texttt{C5} was not discernible from the previous step, we proceeded to examine the files in the source code directory for the presence of ML system stages.
-Heuristically, the implementation of an ML system involves filenames being indicative of Amershi's ML pipeline stages (e.g., model.py, train.py, or preprocess.py).
+\item \textit{Intermediate check:} Intermediate check: If information regarding \texttt{C4} and \texttt{C5} was not discernible from the previous step, we proceeded to examine the files in the directory for the presence of ML system stages.
+Heuristically, the implementation of an ML system involves filenames being indicative of Amershi’s ML pipeline stages (e.g., model.py, train.py, or preprocess.py)~\cite{amershi2019software}.

 \item \textit{Code check:} If the previous steps did not yield valuable information, we conducted a finer-grained examination, which entailed 1) checking for the presence of ML library imports (e.g., tensorflow, sklearn, keras) and 2) inspecting for ML implementation specifics.
-The rationale for checking ML imports is based on the fact that ML-based systems utilize these libraries to build ML models. \end{enumerate}
+The rationale for checking ML imports is based on the fact that ML-based systems utilize these libraries to build ML pipelines. \end{enumerate}

 Although this manual check was performed by one author, the nature of the check is objective (i.e., checking the presence of something); hence, we believe that the risk of subjective bias in an objective check is minimal.